mkoutra/voting-system/README.md

   mvn clean package
   ```

-Note: To avoid testing add the following in your maven command: `Dmaven.test.skip=true`
+Note: To avoid testing add the following in your maven command: `-Dmaven.test.skip=true`

 ### Running the Application